Ombudsman rolls out electronic SALN program

 Ombudsman Conchita Carpio Morales signed Memorandum Circular No. 2 directing all heads of departments, bureaus, offices and agencies of the national and local governments, the Armed Forces of the Philippines, government-owned and controlled corporations and their subsidiaries and all other concerned offices, to submit to the Ombudsman all original hard copies of the SALN of officials and employees together with the corresponding electronic copies on or before 30 June of every year.
 The e-SALN must be in PDF format and individually saved per declarant in compact discs or flash drives.
 The circular also requires the submission of a certification stating that the electronically submitted SALNs are faithful reproductions of the original copies.

-It will be recalled that in May 2013, the Office of the Ombudsman and the Work Bank signed a Memorandum of Agreement on the project dubbed as the “Enhancing the Income and Asset Declaration System” aimed at developing a digital-based online system for the bureaucracy-wide filing of SALNs beginning 2018.
+It will be recalled that in May 2013, the Office of the Ombudsman and the World Bank signed a Memorandum of Agreement on the project dubbed as the “Enhancing the Income and Asset Declaration System” aimed at developing a digital-based online system for the bureaucracy-wide filing of SALNs beginning 2018.

 In May 2016, the Ombudsman launched the eSALN16 system with the Ombudsman and the Civil Service Commission as pilot agencies under phase I, followed by the Anti-Money Laundering Council, Office of the Deputy Executive Secretary for Internal Audit and Office of the Deputy Executive Secretary for Legal Affairs under phase 2.